EmilDimov93/Rapid-Engine/README.md

 - File management in bottom menu
 - Real-time log for errors and debug messages
 - Variables panel showing live values
-- Top bar for window managment
+- Top bar for window management
 - Settings menu with an option to save preferences

 #### ✂️ Hitbox editor